-If you're at the ER, you're probably there because you're dealing with a serious medical problem.
+If you're at the emergency room (ER), you are probably there because you're dealing with a serious medical problem.

 Here are five tips to get better and more affordable care during a medical emergency.